polarityio/ldap/README.md

 ### Password

-*Admin Only Setting*
+*Admin Only Setting* | *Changes Require Integration Restart*

 The LDAP Account Password for the provided `Bind Distinguished Name`.
 This setting must be configured as an **admin-only setting** (i.e., each user cannot set their own value).
+In addition, if you modify this value, you will need to restart the integration to ensure the connection pool is recreated.

+### Maximum Connection Pool Size

+*Admin Only Setting* | *Changes Require Integration Restart*

+The maximum number of pooled LDAP connections that will be maintained by the integration.
+If all pooled connections are in use new lookup requests will be queued (if too many requests are queued the integration will drop the request and report an error).
+This option defaults to 10 but should be increased for larger deployments.
+In general, you should have at least 1 connection per active integration user.

 ### Search Distinguished Name